square-computersetup/square-computersetup.github.io/_pages/duo.md

 ---
 title: "Duo"
 permalink: /duo/
-author_profile: true
 ---

+## Single Sign-On (SSO)

-We use Duo for single sign-on (SSO), so we need to set that up first.
+Single Sign-On (SSO) is a system that allows you to use just one company-wide password to access many different resources.
+Think of it as your Square Passport that you show at different airports.
+We use Cisco's Duo identify provider for SSO, so we need to set that up first.

 ## Duo Enrollment

-It's a good idea to spend 97 seconds to watch this quick video overview:
+Let's start with a brief 97 second video overview:

 {% include video id="22HGUqMMySc" provider="youtube" %}